Alvin Rosco Stancil

 Alvin and Fannie were among the first in the neighborhood to have a telephone, rented by the month.
 The Phone Company ran the original line, then it was up to the subscribers to keep the line in good repair.
 Brothers Harvey and John Archer also had phones.

 In 1912, Fannie was washing clothes while 2-year-old Beulah played in the yard.
 Fannie's skirt caught fire.
-She panicked, raced inside the house.
-Fortunately, Alvin's tenant farmer, Frank Reeves was plowing nearby.
-He saw it all.
-Frank rushed to the house, smothering out the fire.
+She panicked and raced inside the house.
+Fortunately, Alvin's tenant farmer, Frank Reeves, was plowing nearby.
+He saw it all and rushed to the house, smothering out the fire.
 He saved her life.
 Fannie was burned severely, especially on her back.
-She had terrible scars that caused her difficulties the rest of her life.
+She had terrible scars that caused her difficulties for the rest of her life.

-Alvin and Fannie welcomed a new family member.
-Vernard Alvin arrived on June 9, 1913.
+Alvin and Fannie welcomed a new family member, Vernard Alvin, on June 9, 1913.
 He was delivered by grandmother Delaney.
 There was joy once again after a difficult year.
 Beulah was excited to have a brother.

-Fannie grew a vegetable garden.
-She worked hard to make sure there were vegetables over the winter months.
+Fannie grew a vegetable garden and worked hard to ensure there were vegetables over the winter months.
 She raised chickens for eggs and meat.
 Some of Fannie's chickens had six toes, a real oddity.

 Alvin had two stores during his lifetime.
-His first one was about 1914.
-He sold popcorn, peanuts, candy in addition to the usual items found in a country store.
-Alvin's tenant farmers made credit purchases.
-They settled up when crops were sold.
-One day Emmette got Ralph to taste a brass button.
+His first one was around 1914.
+He sold popcorn, peanuts, candy, in addition to the usual items found in a country store.
+Alvin's tenant farmers made credit purchases and settled up when crops were sold.
+One day, Emmette got Ralph to taste a brass button.
 Ralph swallowed it.
-Emmette was spanked.
-Ralph was given a dose of castor oil and taken to Alvin's Store, where George bought him popcorn.
-This took care of the problem and Ralph passed the button.
+Emmette was spanked, and Ralph was given a dose of castor oil and taken to Alvin's Store, where George bought him popcorn.
+This took care of the problem, and Ralph passed the button.

-Fannie became pregnant again in 1914 and the family was happy.
-They were ready to welcome another child.
-A black cloud of grief hung over the family.
-Fannie died during childbirth on Jan.
-26, 1915.
-She hemorrhaged, the child died, too.
+Fannie became pregnant again in 1914, and the family was happy and ready to welcome another child.
+However, a black cloud of grief hung over the family.
+Fannie died during childbirth on January 26, 1915.
+She hemorrhaged, and the child died too.
 Delaney had died only 14 days earlier.
 Not only was Delaney her mother-in-law, but the best midwife in those parts.
 Many felt that if she had been there, the outcome would have been different.

 A tender mother and a faithful friend

-After Fannie died, her ma, Molly Pittman, took Beulah, 5 years old, and Vernard, 2 1/2 years old, to live with her.
-Her home was near Branch Chapel Church.
-Alvin not only had to cope with losing his wife and child, but with not seeing his children.
+After Fannie died, her mother, Molly Pittman, took Beulah, 5 years old, and Vernard, 2 1/2 years old, to live with her near Branch Chapel Church.
+Alvin not only had to cope with losing his wife and child but also with not seeing his children.
 Alvin continued to farm and make a living for his family, but he longed for his children, and they wanted to come home.

 Alvin closed his store after Fannie died.
 He sold out the remaining merchandise.
 After a time, Roscoe Pope rented the store and it reopened.
 Business wasn't good and it closed again.